 Of all people, leave it to Martha Stewart to steal the show.
-These Halloween shadow silhouettes are a spooky and just wicked idea.
-Trace out (you can print them off the hyper-linked site) the haunting images on a piece of cardboard or old poster board and attached them to a candle holder so that a shadow is cast on the wall for an awesome decoration.
+These Halloween shadow silhouettes are a spooky and wicked idea.
+Trace out (you can print them off the hyperlinked site) the haunting images on a piece of cardboard or old poster board and attach them to a candle holder so that a shadow is cast on the wall for an awesome decoration.

 If your kitchen is like mine, you’ve got a surplus of bottles sitting around, saved for containing something at some point.
 Well, while this changes up that idea, potion bottles are a great evil accent to the Halloween décor.
 I’d just paper mache the thing with newspaper and paint it white with eco-friendly paints (rather than Rust-oleum, as the above link suggests).
 Then, glue on some cool Halloween printables.

 5. Egg Carton Spiders

 Egg carton spiders are great.
 It’s as easy as cutting them up, attaching some old magazine/newspaper/cardboard legs, and dangling the arachnids from some string (or use dental floss if you want to get into the eco thing.)
 If you are anti-egg carton, try these arachno-danglers, from plastic bottles.

 Milk jug ghosts could be made from any kind of gallon or half-gallon plastic bottle.
 Whatever the case, they are awesome.
 Simply use a black marker to draw faces on the jugs, then cut a spot out of the back and insert a light (or a risky tea candle).
 Perfect pals for the Jack O’Latern.

 7. Mandarin Orange Jack O’Lanterns